b2bemaillists/b2b-email-leads-ranking/Buy Email Lists: Top 20 Best B2B Email List Providers for Marketing.md

 Cons:

 * Data Accuracy Concerns: Users have reported that *some Seamless leads can be outdated or inaccurate*.
-The company’s own comparisons note slightly lower accuracy scores relative to some competitors[adapt.io](https://www.adapt.io/blog/where-to-buy-email-list/#:~:text=Based%20on%20preference%20data%20from,io).
+The company’s own comparisons note slightly lower accuracy scores relative to some competitors.
 Essentially, quantity can be high, but you may need to weed out some bad addresses.
 * Interface and Learning: The interface is functional but can feel a bit salesy with lots of prompts and upsell banners.
 New users might find it slightly less polished than something like Apollo or UpLead.
 * LinkedIn Dependency: If you rely heavily on using it with LinkedIn, be cautious.
 Like all such tools, LinkedIn can restrict your activity if it detects excessive scraping.
 Seamless users sometimes have to moderate their usage or use alternate LinkedIn accounts.
 * Support: Some users have mentioned support can be slow or mainly self-service, especially for lower-tier users.
 If you hit a snag, resolution might not be instant.